tasket/wyng-backup/README.md

 ### Testing

-* Wyng v0.4alpha3 has one major departure from previous alphas:  The `wyng.backup040/default` directory structure is no longer automatically used.
+* Wyng v0.4alpha3 and later no longer create or require the `wyng.backup040/default` directory structure.
 This means whatever you specify in `--dest` is all there is to the archive path.
 It also means accessing an alpha1 or alpha2 archive will require you to either include those dirs explicitly in your --dest path or rename '../wyng.backup040/default' to something else you prefer to use.